 Milwaukee has the fourth-largest Polish population in the U.S., so it’s no surprise that the annual Polish Fest bills itself as America’s largest.
 With that being said, it’s one of the more unassuming cultural fests to take over the Summerfest grounds, which, when you consider the insanity that grips the lakefront three months out of the year, is a good thing.
 Traditional Polish cuisine and culture are on the menu for the 36th annual fest, along with polka, perogies, more polka, fireworks, somehow more polka, and beer.

 June 16 – 18

 Lakefront Festival Of Art @ Milwaukee Art Museum

 Milwaukee Art Museum’s Lakefront Festival Of Art has always been one of the city’s classier summer festivals—no beer runs or zany street performers here!
 Still, per Milwaukee summer festival regulations, there will be plenty of beer, wine, and food to go along with some great live music, as well as the work of over 170 regional artists.
-Look for the music lineup soon.

 Wisconsin Beer Lovers Festival @ Bayshore Town Center